HISTORY OF THE CHRISTMAS STAR

 Was this, perhaps the star that reappeared to the Magi once King Herod had directed them to Bethlehem in Matthew 2:9?
 Comets do not display all the characteristics described in the full Nativity story.
 A planet or planets seems more likely.

 The astronomer Johannes Kepler noted in the early 17th century that every 805 years, the planets Jupiter and Saturn come into extraordinary repeated conjunction, with Mars joining the configuration a year later.
 Since Kepler, astronomers have computed that for ten months in 7 B.C., Jupiter and Saturn traveled very close to each other in the night sky, and in May, September, and December of that year, they were conjoined.
 Mars joined the configuration in February of 6 B.C.
 The astrological interpretation of such a conjunction would have told the Magi much, if, as seems probable, they shared the astrological lore of the area.
 Jupiter and Saturn met each other in Pisces, the Fishes.

-In ancient astrology, the giant planet Jupiter was styled the “King’s Planet,” for it represented the highest god and ruler of the universe: Marduk to the Babylonians; Zeus to the Greeks; Jupiter to the Romans.
+In ancient astrology, the giant planet Jupiter was styled the “King’s Planet,” for it represented to the Romans the highest god and ruler of the universe: Marduk to the Babylonians and Zeus to the Greeks.
 The ringed planet Saturn was deemed the shield or defender of Palestine, while the constellation of Pisces, which was also associated with Syria and Palestine, represented epochal events and crises.
 So Jupiter encountering Saturn in the sign of the Fishes would have meant that a divine and cosmic ruler was to appear in Palestine at a culmination of history.